verrio/snmpb/readme.txt

-lib/smi.c  "Fixed stack overwrite in smiRenderValue due to uint64 format" lib/smi.c  "Fixed display for non-printable octet-strings -tracker 3096221" lib/smi.c  "Allows OCTET STRING to be printable with \v, \t , \r, \n, \f"
+lib/smi.c  "Fixed stack overwrite in smiRenderValue due to uint64 format" lib/smi.c  "Fixed display for non-printable octet-strings -tracker 3096221" lib/smi.c  "Allows OCTET STRING to be printable with \v, \t , \r, \n, \f" lib/error.c "Changed the definition of yyerror for bison 3.2 (from libsmi 5.0)" lib/parser-smi.y "YYPARSE_PARAM,YYLEX_PARAM->parse-param,lex-param for bison 3.2 (from libsmi 5.0)"

 QWT is taken from http://qwt.sourceforge.net
 Version: 6.1.0